NVIDIA/deepops/docs/k8s-cluster/nvidia-network-operator.md

 ```
    Enjoy!

    > Note: This is not a performance benchmark testing so we don't fine tune any hardware and software stack parameters.
-The results are considered as an out-of-box number that can be observed in regular customer environments with the solution we documented here.
+The results are considered as an out-of-box number that can be observed in regular customer environments with the solution documented here.
 For more information about NCCL, see the following [blog post](https://devblogs.nvidia.com/scaling-deep-learning-training-nccl/).